ar2rworld/osyne-telegram-video-downloader/README.md

 - Download videos from TikTok, Twitter, Youtube shorts, and Instagram
 - Sends downloaded videos back to users as a reply
-- Provides support for downloading videos from Instagram with authentication (using cookies(depricated))
+- Provides support for downloading videos from Instagram with authentication (using cookies)

 ## Getting Started